karahan8587/KarahanDev/README.md

+#Batch 15 Developer 1 project
 # Salesforce DX Project: Next Steps

+We will have all classes, triggers, codes...etc that we learned in past 10 weeks

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.